-- income statement;
+- the income statement:

 - the statement of comprehensive income;

-- balance sheet as at 31 December 2019;
+- the balance sheet:

 - the statement of changes in equity;

-- the cash flow statement;
+- the cash flow statement; and

-- the statement of accounting policies; and

-- the related notes 1 to 25 in the financial statements.
+- the related notes 1 to 24.

 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).